 There’s always self-doubt before you venture out of your comfort zone.
 You might spend hours or days wondering what your friends will say or whether the business you have in mind is suitable for someone who is highly educated like you.
 But when you ignore all the voices and focus on financial independence, the profits from your small scale business will make you feel like you walked on the moon and kissed the sun.

 To sell online, use your personal Facebook account or open a Facebook business page.
 A personal account gets you immediate sales because you can easily convert your friends into customers.
 On the other hand, a Facebook business page markets your business beyond your neighborhood.
 However, if you want to reach customers who live beyond your neighborhood, make sure they cater for delivery costs.

-To start a small business with KSh5, 000, spend at least a quarter of it on setting up your business whether to buy stock or materials.
-Use the remainder of your capita to sustain your business until it is profitable.
-Here are a few business ideas in the fashion, beauty and interior design sectors you can implement with just KSh5, 000.
+To start a small business with KSh5,000, spend at least a quarter of it on setting up your business, on stock and materials.
+Use the remainder of your capital to sustain your business until it is profitable.
+Here are a few business ideas in the fashion, beauty and interior design sectors you can implement with just KSh5,000.